openwisp/openwisp-docs/tutorials/demo.rst

 .. note::
-  If ``wget`` doesn't work (eg: SSL issues), you can use ``curl``, or alternatively you can download the packages on your machine and from there upload them to your device via ``scp``.
+  If ``wget`` doesn't work (eg: SSL issues), you can use ``curl``, or alternatively you can download the packages onto your machine and from there upload them to your device via ``scp``.

 Once the packages are installed, copy the following contents to